SaeedAlavi/Trivia/README.md

 ### Credits

-Originally built for the LearningFuze Hackathon on 10/10/17 to 10/12/17
+Originally built for the LearningFuze Hackathon on 04/10/18 to 04/12/17

 - Team:
+ Saeed Alavi
  - Michael Lin
-  - Matt Barnett
-  - Saeed Alavi